marcoantonio224/Soda_Diner/README.md

 under The Last Mile curriculum.
 It was designed with the following technologies: [HTML, CSS, JavaScript, Express, Node.js]

 ## Installation
-In order to get this project up and running, please go into the server file and download all modules appropriately from package.json file.
+In order to get this project up and running, please go into the server directory and download all modules appropriately from package.json file.
 This can be accomplished by the following commands via CLI:
 <br />